Higher Institute of Applied Sciences and Technology (Damascus)

-Information
+Background

 HIAST was established in 1983 with the aim to qualify personnel to conduct scientific and technological research in all applied sciences and technology fields, so they can participate in the scientific and economic process in Syria.
-HIAST provides opportunities to make progress in applied research fields by joining courses to be awarded the degree of engineering Diploma, Master and Doctorate.
+HIAST provides opportunities to make progress in applied research fields by joining courses to be awarded the degree of bachelor's degree, engineering diploma, master and doctorate.

-HIAST is the academic interface for the military Syrian Scientific Studies and Research Center (SSRC).
+HIAST is the academic interface for the military Syrian Scientific Studies and Research Center, but not a base for military research.
+According to the United States Department of the Treasury, the institution provides training to engineers associated with CERS with the Syrian program to develop weapons of mass destruction, as well as programs to develop its missile systems.
+For this reason, the United States government announced the imposition of sanctions on the institution.

 HIAST extends the scientific applications which it conducts in cooperation with several public and private bodies in Syria, and also executes joint projects at the regional and international levels to transfer technology and exchange experience.

+Structure

+Degrees Offered

-HIAST awards the Engineering Diplomas (5 years undergraduate) in one of the following specialties:
+HIAST awards engineering diplomas (5 years undergraduate) in one of the following specialties: